 Segera cherries are processed at Segera Washing Station situated to the South East of Bombe village.
 The station is one of the first locations from which Daye Bensa build knowledge of processing dry-fermentation lots..

 The cherry delivered there grows around 2000 meter above sea level.
-The beans are very dense coffee, with heavy concentrations of the smaller screen sizes (the majority of the coffee screen sizes at 13-14) which is highly unusual and reflects the higher elevations where the coffee is grown.
+The beans are very dense, with heavy concentrations of the smaller screen sizes (the majority of the coffee screen sizes at 13-14) which reflects slow maturation at higher altitudes.

-The washed Segera we bought this year is dry fermented which increases it’s sweetness and complexity, in exchange for parts of it’s brightness.
-It is dried on African beds covered with clean plastic mesh and sheet, for about 9 to 12 days to around 10% moisture. during high sun, the beds are covered to prevent over drying.
+The washed Segera we bought this year is dry fermented which increases its sweetness and complexity, in exchange for parts of its brightness.
+It is dried on African beds with clean plastic mesh and sheet, for about 9 to 12 days to around 10% moisture. during high sun, the beds are covered to prevent over drying.

 Cherry prices have been steadily on the rise in Ethiopia.
-In case of Sidama, prices went up from 15-17 Birr in 2019, to 20-24Birr in 2020, to 31 Birr/kg this year.
-This price increase is to the benefit of the producer, for which we applaud them!
+In case of Sidama, prices went up from 15-17 Birr in 2019, to 20-24Birr in 2020, to 31 Birr/kg in 2021.
+This price increase is to the benefit of the producer.

 The steep increase in prices has many reasons which I will touch upon in the segment below.
 What you are about to read there, is my interpretation of what we have seen, experienced, and what has been told to us directly.

-As the number of exporters increase, and the price of cherry rises, a lot of exporters see their profits in jeopardy.
+As the number of exporters increase, and the price of coffee cherry is on the rise.
+Many existing exporters see their profits in jeopardy.
 The reality in rural Ethiopia is that your competition can act very unpleasantly, if you start a price ‘war’ to secure more cherry.
-That way, one of the strategies to pay your farmers well and keep them dedicated in their role to produce great coffee, while keeping the competition at bay.
+That way, one of the strategies to pay your farmers well and keep them dedicated in their role to in production, while keeping the competition at bay.
 A method that is used, is to organize a second payment for when competitive emotions have settled, and the coffee season is over.
-The other way to look at this, is that making these types of inter-exporter price agreements is actually damaging to the farmers independent position, and relies on the responsibility of the exporter to share the profits with the farmers.
+The other way to look at this, is that such inter-exporter price agreements are actually damaging to the farmers independent position, as they rely on the responsibility of the exporter to share their profits with the farmers.

-Ethiopia has many underexplored coffee regions, were coffee can still bring more development, For example Limu’s and Guji’s.
-In these area’s a lot of investment is being done to increase coffee production and processing, and new initiatives are taking place, partly due to lower cherry prices.
-One must remember however, that these area’s also face higher investment and transaction cost for processors and exporters, and what we are witnessing here is a shift of the frontier.
-Where area’s like Sidama consolidate their position in the global specialty coffee market,to the benefit of the producers, area’s like Limu and Guji still have some way to go to grow to their full potential for producers and exporters alike.
+Ethiopia has many underexplored coffee regions, were coffee can still bring more development, For example, Limu and Guji.
+We identenfy a lot of movement and local investments to increase coffee production and processing, and new initiatives are taking place, partly due to lower relative cherry price.
+One must remember, however, that these area’s also face higher investment and transaction cost for processors and exporters.
+We are witnessing a shift of the frontier.
+Areas like Sidama consolidate their position in the global specialty coffee market,to the benefit of the producers.
+Areas like Limu and Guji still have grow to their full potential for producers and exporters alike.

-- In 2020 Daye Bensa received the organic certification for exporting fully organic crops.
+In 2020, Daye Bensa received the organic certification to start exporting fully organic crops.
 The Coffee Quest is following this development closely!